astroprofsmith/intromodern.github.io/_sources/c10force.md

 \boxed{
 \frac{dv}{dt} = \frac{1}{\gamma^3}\frac{F_x}{m_0}}
 ```

 The corrspondance principle check is satisfied because for
 $\gamma\approx 1$, this is just $a=F/m$, as Newton would expect.
 However, as $v\rightarrow c$, $\gamma \rightarrow \infty$, which means
 the acceleration is going to plummet to zero as the speed gets close
 to $c$, regardless of the fact that the force has not changed.
 Yet,
-again, the universe conspires to make sure that nothing can go
+again, the universe conspires to make sure that nothing can go faster
-faster than $c$.
-The closer you get to $c$, the harder it is to
+than $c$.
+The closer you get to $c$, the harder it is to get any
-get any further acceleration.
-This limit is displayed in Figure 10.1 --
+further acceleration.
+This limit is displayed in
-two initial speeds are shown to indicate that it doesn't matter how
+{numref}`constaccfig` -- two initial speeds are shown to indicate that
-fast the object is moving to begin with.
-Even under a constant force,
+it doesn't matter how fast the object is moving to begin with.
+Even
-it will never move faster than the universal speed limit.
+under a constant force, it will never move faster than the universal
+speed limit.

 ```{code-cell}
 :tags: ["remove-cell"]